ansible/awx/docs/docsite/rst/administration/social_auth.rst

 .. index::
     pair: authentication; GitHub OAuth2

 To set up social authentication for GitHub, you will need to obtain an OAuth2 key and secret for a web application.
 To do this, you must first register the new application with GitHub at https://github.com/settings/developers.
 In order to register the application, you must supply it with your homepage URL, which is the **Callback URL** shown in the Details tab for the GitHub default settings page.
-The OAuth2 key (Client ID) and secret (Client Secret) will be used to supply the required fields in the |at| User Interface.
+The OAuth2 key (Client ID) and secret (Client Secret) will be used to supply the required fields in the AWX User Interface.

 1. Click **Settings** from the left navigation bar.